DhanashriPetkar/A-transformer-based-recommendation-system/README.md

 The BST model is based on the research paper by Qiwei Chen et al. It uses sequential user behavior and additional features to make predictions.

 Dataset

 Name: MovieLens
 Source: MovieLens Dataset

-Model and Approach
+Model and Approach:
 The BST model predicts the rating of a target movie by considering:
 User's historical movie ratings.
 User profile information.
 Movie features.

-Instructions
+Instructions:
-Setup Environment:
+Setup Environment -
 Ensure you have the necessary dependencies installed (TensorFlow, NumPy, etc.).

 Data Preparation: